Frequently Asked Questions

 How does the ferry work?

 When you get to the ferry, fully expect that there will be a line up to get on the ferry… but rest assured that the friendly ferry operator will do everything he can to get as many people over in as short a time as possible.
-It is a 10-minute round trip, so just relax and enjoy the scenery.
+It is a 5-minute ride across the river, so just relax and enjoy the scenery.
 There is a short steep grade immediately after disembarking so make sure you are in your easiest gear before you get to the other side.
 This is also where the first KOM/QOM starts – be prepared!

 How many lanes of road will be open to cyclists for each event?